Heresy and the Hotel Choir

-Heresy and the Hotel Choir is an album by the indie pop band Maritime.
+Heresy and the Hotel Choir is an album by indie pop band Maritime.
 It is the band's third full-length album and was released on October 16, 2007.

 Release

 On September 10, 2007, Heresy and the Hotel Choir was announced for release the following month.
 They supported Jimmy Eat World on their headlining US tour until November 2007.
 Following this, they went on a US tour to close out the year.
 Heresy and the Hotel Choir was released on vinyl on October 2, 2007, ahead of the CD version on October 16, 2007.
 "Boy from School" was posted online in January 2008.
 A music video was released for "Guns of Navarone" on February 8, 2008.